kainonly/kainonly/README.md

 I’m a Full Stack & DevOps engineer, engaged in hotel internet in the China, and an open source enthusiast.

-~ Love coding, hobby is still coding, exploring distributed, open source
+~ Love coding, hobby is still coding, exploring distributed

-Currently focusing on cloud-native Kubernetes, the technology stack is mainly Go, Node, PHP, Angular
+Currently focusing on cloud-native Kubernetes, my expertise includes: Go, Node, PHP, Angular, MySQL, PostgreSQL, Redis, MongoDB, ElasticSearch, Nats

 Looking into the practical use of DevOps and LowCode